Catching Up: Ambient AI, Alpha School, and The Educator of the Future

 Nate McClennen

-Nate McClennen is the Senior Partner of Strategy at Getting Smart.
+Nate McClennen is CEO of Getting Smart.
 Previously, Nate served as Head of Innovation at the Teton Science Schools, a nationally-renowned leader in place-based education, and is a member of the Board of Directors for the Rural Schools Collaborative.
 He is also the co-author of the Power of Place.

 Subscribe to Our Podcast